-I would not plant an entire yard with OP, it looks best complementing grass in a swale or as a border for landscaping groups.
-Note that OP is not soft on bare feet like grass is!
+- I would not plant an entire yard with OP, it looks best complementing grass in a swale or as a border for landscaping groups.
+Note that OP is not soft on bare feet like regular grass!

-Disclaimer: This post was written when I first began my blog and I wrote about anything and everything.
-However, since 2012, this site has become a place where I focus on providing tools, resources, and motivation to my community of women to help them thrive in mid-life.
+Disclaimer: This post was written when I first began my blog and I wrote about anything and everything. since then it’s been renamed Thrive In Midlife; a place where I help women hack midlife with a new mindset, lose weight and heal their bodies with a low-carb, high-fat way of eating.
 If that sounds like something you’d like more of click here to learn more.